jorrhe/cwabd.koplugin/README.md

 1. Ensure you are in the KOReader file browser.
 2. Access the "Search" menu.
-3. Select "Z-library Settings" (it's probably on the second page of this menu).
+3. Select "Z-library" (it's probably on the second page of this menu).
+4. Select "Settings".
-4. Enter your Z-library username, password, and the base URL for your Z-library instance.
+5. Enter your Z-library username, password, and the base URL for your Z-library instance.
-5. Adjust other settings if needed.
+6. Adjust other settings if needed.

 ## Setup gesture (optional)